Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 - Hompage

   - The homepage is the only page of the website.
-  - It is devided into three section: header, main and footer.
+  - It is roughly devided into three section: header, main and footer.

   Header